kandilidinesh/live-bidding/README.md

 To test high-frequency bidding and multi-user scenarios, you can simulate multiple users interacting with the system:

 - **Manual Simulation:**
-  - Open multiple browser tabs or windows at [http://localhost:3000/index.html](http://localhost:3000/index.html).
+  - Open multiple browser tabs or windows with same UI endpoint as served.
   - Select different users from the dropdown in each tab and place bids simultaneously.

 - **Observing Results:**